isiak44/RasheedPBL/Project10/README.md

 ![mkdir-varw](images/mkdir-varwww.png)
 ![web-mount](images/web-mount-nfs.png)

-To enable our mount configuration persist after a reboot, we need to open the `/etc/fstab` and paste the follwing
+To enable our mount configuration persist after a reboot, we need to open the `/etc/fstab` and paste the following

 ```
 sudo vi /etc/fstab